 Eligibility & Fees

 Artists working in any media over the age of 18 are eligible for application.
 Regional, national, and international artists are encouraged to apply.
-We have an application fee of $25.
-We also encourage you to become a member of the Holter Museum of Art.
+We encourage you to become a member of the Holter Museum of Art.

 Exhibitions are selected, prepared, installed, and returned according to the standards and procedures outlined in the Holter Museum of Art Collection Management Policy.